timaschew/postcss-compare-packs/README.md

 ##### Can I disable particular plugins within a pack?

 Every pack should provide an options argument to disable particular plugnis.
+cssnext provides a `browsers` option to enable/disable features automatically based on the [caniuse database](http://caniuse.com/).

 [1]: http://postcss.org/